-The Internal Affairs Unit is responsible for recording, registering, and investigating complaints against employees of this Department; supervising and monitoring the investigation of alleged misconduct; and maintaining the confidentiality of investigations and records so that the integrity of the Department is maintained in an objective, impartial, and fair manner.
+The Internal Affairs Unit is responsible for recording, registering, and investigating complaints against employees of this department; supervising and monitoring the investigation of alleged misconduct; and maintaining the confidentiality of investigations and records so that the integrity of the department is maintained in an objective, impartial, and fair manner.

-In 2019, the Internal Affairs Unit investigated 91 allegations of misconduct, policy violations, or other inquiries.
-Of these allegations, 63 were sustained, four were not sustained, nine were exonerated, 14 were unfounded, and one was administratively closed.
+In 2021, the Internal Affairs Unit along with department supervisors investigated 130 allegations of misconduct, policy violations, or other inquiries.
+Of these allegations, 101 were sustained, seven were not sustained, 10 were exonerated, nine were unfounded and 3 were administratively closed.